Bike Makes a Clicking Noise When Pedaling – How to Fix

 Other Bike Noises and How to Fix Them

-While it’s uncommon, defective bike frames can be the cause of persistent creaking while you are pedaling.
+While it’s uncommon, defective bike frames can be the cause of persistent creaking noise while you are pedaling hard.

 Unfortunately, bike frame malfunctions can be hard to diagnose.
 Frame defects like hairline cracks are hard to find if you are not a professional.
 The main solution is to take the bike to your local bike shop for diagnosis and fixing.